Waikato Rugby Union: Women's club premiership

+Provincial rugby

 In 1954 Waikato had 11 wins and one draw from 14 matches and were tabbed the champions.
-The draw was in a remarkable Ranfurly Shield challenge where they drew 14 all.
+The draw was in a Ranfurly Shield challenge where they drew 14 all.
 The country had never seen anything like this before, Christchurch was invaded by thousands of Mooloo supporters who were led by the president at the time, Horace 'Cal' Calcott.
 The Mooloo express captured the imagination of fans nationwide.
 These images were vividly remembered by many who attended.

 Arthur Stone, as a nineteen year old scored the only try in Waikato's Ranfurly Shield challenge against holders Auckland in 1980.
 In front of a crowd of 47,000, second division Waikato won the shield as a result 7-3.
 Arthur Stone intercepted an Auckland pass and scored in the left hand corner.
 Keith Quinn, famously said "Has he got the legs?
 Arthur Stone.
 He's just having a go…now that is a great try for nineteen year-old Arthur Stone."

 Waikato became the first Union to win the National Provincial Championship (NPC) when the format included semi-final and finals structure for the 1992 season.
 Waikato defeated Otago 40 to 5 in the final.
-1993 was also very successful for Waikato; winning back the Ranfurly Shield with a 17 to 6 victory over Auckland, and making it to the semi-finals of the NPC, only to be defeated by Otago.
+1993 was also very successful for Waikato; winning back the Ranfurly Shield and making it to the semi-finals of the NPC, only to be defeated by Otago.

 Waikato defeated Taranaki 40 to 19 for a successful challenge for the Ranfurly Shield in 1996, and defeated Auckland 31 to 29 for the shield in 1997.
 That season they also made it to the semi-finals of the NPC, but were defeated by Counties Manukau 40 to 43.
 In 1998 they made it to the final of the NPC, in what was a rematch of the 1992 final, against Otago.
 Waikato lost the match 20 to 49.
 They made it to the semi-finals the next season, but were defeated by Wellington 17 to 38.

 In 2002 Waikato made it to their first NPC final since the 1998 loss to Otago.
 Though they were defeated by Auckland, 28 to 40.
 They made it as far as the semi-finals in both the 2003 and the 2004 seasons, and were defeated by Wellington 29–30 and 16–28 respectively.

 Under the new Air New Zealand Cup format, Waikato became the first side to win the competition, defeating Wellington 37–31 in the final.
 It was the first time in fourteen years that Waikato had won the national provincial competition.